Skip to main content

 Members of the Depository Library Council

-The members of the Depository Library Council are appointed by the GPO Director to serve three-year terms.
-Members may be appointed for a second term.
-View a list of all past DLC members.
+The Depository Library Council has fifteen members who are appointed by the GPO Director to serve staggering three-year terms.

 About the Depository Library Council